Backgrounder: The People’s Armed Forces Maritime Militia (PAFMM)

 For evidence of the success of PAFMM operations overall, one must look no further than the evolving map of the South China Sea.

 In keeping with its history as a ‘people’s militia,’ the PAFMM is composed of a mix of maritime workers, who receive military training similar to reserves or national guard and are subsequently eligible to be ‘called up,’ and conventional full-time military recruits.
-This atypical force composition follows a much more conventional line of command that reaches all the way up to Beijing.
+This atypical force composition is matched with a much more conventional line of command that reaches all the way up to Beijing.
 Consequently, the US military now views the PAFMM as a branch of the PRC armed forces on the same level as the PLA Navy and China Coast Guard.

-History of the People’s Armed Forces Maritime Militia
+History of China’s Maritime Militia

 The PAFMM’s history stretches back nearly as long as the PRC itself.
 Comprising mostly of untrained fishermen, the militia was created soon after the civil war.
-Like the PRC’s ground-based armed forces, the PAFMM followed the Maoist logic of ‘people’s war’; it also intended to solve the more practical problem of shortfalls in naval assets and expertise among the early CCP leadership.
+Like the PRC’s ground-based armed forces, the maritime militia followed the Maoist logic of ‘people’s war’; it also intended to solve the more practical problem of shortfalls in naval assets and expertise among the early CCP leadership.
 The immediate task of the early PAFMM was to defend the mainland from Nationalist incursions.
 The militia was also employed in attempts to retake coastal islands from the KMT during the 1950s (the first and second Taiwan Strait crises).

-• USNS Impeccable incident in 2009, when PAFMM and PLAN ships swarmed an unarmed US Navy ocean surveillance vessel after it encroached on China’s 200-mile EEZ south of Hainan.
+• USNS Impeccable incident in 2009, when PAFMM and PLA Navy ships swarmed an unarmed US Navy ocean surveillance vessel after it encroached on China’s 200-mile EEZ south of Hainan.
 The confrontation involved two China-flagged fishing vessels attempting to run over the Impeccable’s sonar equipment and then blocking its path of escape.

-• Senkaku Islands surge in 2016, when up to 400 fishing boats entered Japan’s territorial waters around the disputed Senkaku Islands (Diaoyu in Chinese), complete with an escort from China Coast Guard vessels.
+• Senkaku Islands surge in 2016, when up to 400 fishing boats entered Japan’s territorial waters around the disputed Senkaku Islands (Diaoyu in Chinese), complete with an escort of China Coast Guard vessels.
 The incident mirrors a similar surge in 1978, when hundreds of Chinese fishing vessels swarmed the islands ahead of negotiations for a bilateral peace treaty.

-PAFMM: A Novel Geopolitical Tool
+China’s Maritime Militia: A Novel Geopolitical Tool

 In light of the above, the PAFMM’s utility for China’s government becomes clear.
 For one, the force’s deniability – whether or not PAFMM ships are a deployed military or ‘patriotic fishermen’ – makes it perfect for the type of gray zone operations that have helped China rapidly (and likely permanently) alter the geopolitical map of the South China Sea.
 The goal has always been to advance China’s territorial interests without eliciting a direct military confrontation, either from rival claimants or their allies.
-Just consider how, over the past two decades, China has been able to occupy various features lying within the de jure EEZ of a US treaty ally in the Philippines, and all without a kinetic response from Washington.
+Just consider how, over the past two decades, China has been able to occupy various features lying within the de jure EEZ of a US treaty ally in the Philippines, and all without provoking a kinetic response from Washington.

-Second, the PAFMM helps realize the critical aspect of maritime sovereignty: ground-level presence.
-Over the past two decades, China’s sweeping claims have been subjected to all manner of legal and academic challenges, ranging from disputes over the historical evidence to a contrary judgement on the entirety of the nine-dash line claim from the Hague’s Permanent Court of Arbitration.
+Second, China’s maritime militia helps it realize the most critical aspect of maritime sovereignty: a ground-level presence.
+Over the past two decades, Beijing’s sweeping claims have been subjected to all manner of legal and academic challenges, ranging from disputes over the historical evidence to a contrary judgement on the entirety of the nine-dash line claim from the Hague’s Permanent Court of Arbitration.
 Yet this same period has seen China establish a permanent and highly militarized footprint throughout the South China Sea.
 Why?
-Because the PAFMM has helped establish an enduring presence in the area, and presence is often the foundation of a credible sovereignty claim (legally dubious or otherwise).
-Fishers in other littoral states are also patriotic, and many are angry after seeing their catches dwindle.
-However, their governments lack the ability to organize, train, supply, pay, and ultimately leverage them as a geopolitical tool in order to stake a claim at a given reef.
-Moreover, they lack the backing of China’s increasingly powerful Coast Guard and PLAN vessels, which so often are also present and serve as a suggestive back-up to the PAFMM’s more aggressive maneuvers.
+Because the maritime militia has helped establish an enduring ground-level presence in the area, and this presence often forms the foundation of a credible sovereignty claim (legally dubious or otherwise).

 Back to Top